Labor pension adviser CtW seeks details from Walgreen

-BOSTON CtW Investment Group, an adviser to union pension funds, called on Walgreen Co WAG.N to provide more details about a change in projected earnings and questioned the U.S. drugstore chain operator's appointment of an activist investor to its board.
+BOSTON, Sept 12 CtW Investment Group, an adviser to union pension funds, called on Walgreen Co to provide more details about a change in projected earnings and questioned the U.S. drugstore chain operator's appointment of an activist investor to its board.

 In a Sept.
 11 letter to Walgreen's audit committee chair, CtW asked for more details such as when committee members learned the company's performance was not on track.